jarvisinc/PhilipsHueRemoteAPI/README.md

 So any official `/api/username/**********` with method PUT/POST can be achieved using `http://localhost:5000/api/***********` with method PUT/POST

-The response is always 200 unfortunately unless the request body is not JSON format, in which case it gaves an error message

 ##Setup
 Fill in `credentials.py.sample` and rename it to ```credentials.py```, there are 2 parameters you need to fill: